Creative Commons

+History

 The organization was founded in 2001 by Lawrence Lessig, Hal Abelson, and Eric Eldred with the support of Center for the Public Domain.
 The first article in a general interest publication about Creative Commons, written by Hal Plotkin, was published in February 2002.
 The first set of copyright licenses was released in December 2002.
 The founding management team that developed the licenses and built the Creative Commons infrastructure as it is known today included Molly Shaffer Van Houweling, Glenn Otis Brown, Neeru Paharia, and Ben Adida.

-In 2002, the Open Content Project, a 1998 precursor project by David A. Wiley, announced the Creative Commons as successor project and Wiley joined as CC director.
+In 2002, Creative Commons was selected as the successor of the Open Content Project, a 1998 precursor project by David A. Wiley.
+Wiley subsequently joined Creative Commons as its director.
+The licenses published by the Open Content Project, the Open Content License and Open Publication License, were soon deprecated in favour of Creative Commons licenses.
 Aaron Swartz played a role in the early stages of Creative Commons, as did Matthew Haughey.